Mushroom-Ano/Mushroom-Autoclicker/README.md

 - User-friendly and simple interface

 ## Description
 The AutoClicker is a simple yet powerful tool that automates mouse clicks.
 It's perfect for repetitive tasks like gaming, testing, or any scenario where frequent mouse clicking is required.
-You can set the click interval, choose the type of click, and start or stop the auto-clicker using hotkeys.
+You can set the click interval and start or stop the auto-clicker using hotkeys.

 ## Screenshot